 As part of obtaining reasonable assurance about whether the Company's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-Such tests included compliance tests as set forth in the 2016 edition of the Guide For Audits of Proprietary Schools and For Compliance Attestation Engagements of Third-Party Servicers Administering Title IV Programs (the Guide), issued by the U.S. Department of Education, Office of Inspector General including those relating to related parties and percentage of revenue derived from Title IV programs and financial responsibility.
+Such tests included compliance tests as set forth in the 2023 edition of the Guide for Financial Statement Audits of Proprietary Schools and Third-Party Servicers Administering Title IV Programs, issued by the U.S. Department of Education, Office of Inspector General (the Guide) including those relating to related parties, percentage of revenue derived from Federal Student Aid programs and financial responsibility.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or the Guide.